-Details and instructions on the Daily Compositing Page
+Details and instructions on the Sub-Daily Compositing Page

 Levels are analysis levels.
 Geopotential height and specific humidity are not available at the surface.
 For pressure or SLP, specify surface.

 Individual Dates Enter yyyy, mm, dd for the days you desire.
 For long-term means, use a fake year and enter the month,day.
-Years are from Jan 1 1948 to Dec 31, 2011 .
-For OLR, the range is Jun 1974 to [an error occurred while processing this directive] To subtract one set of days from another, use a negative sign in front of the year.
+Years are from Jan 1 1851 to Dec 31, 2011 .
+To subtract one set of days from another, use a negative sign in front of the year.
 If there are an unequal number of positive and negative years, the years are normalized.
 For example, the years:

 (1980+1981+1982+1983+1984)-(1985+1986)will be calculated as